alexblack/public/marketplace.md

 ## Pageviews
 - Pageviews for the listings screen and listing details screen should be logged like normal to google analytics
 - When the user uses infinite scroll a pageview should be logged to google analytics like http://hostname.com/wedding/2, or http://hostname.com/shoes/10 for example, so if the user scrolls to see 100 items then 10 pageviews will be tracked total
+- Track a pageview for each swipe through the photos of a listing, with urls like http://hostname.com/1244-red-dress/photos/2

 ## Events
 Events should be logged with (category, action, label)